What is the difference between a denture and a partial denture?

 Will dentures impact how I eat?

 Eating with your new dentures is also a skill you must master.
-Eating with your new dentures is also a skill you must master.
-It will take a few weeks up to a few months to develop, depending on the food you are eating.
+Depending on the food you eat, it will take a few weeks to a few months to develop.
 The most problematic foods are corn on the cob or apples; some people never fully master these.

 Here Are Some Tips for Eating with Dentures